Firebird Home Firebird Documentation Index

 The Registry keys that were created will be removed.

-Installing Superserver from a zip kit
+Installing Firebird from a zip kit

 • unzip the archive into a new directory